 OnePlus saw an opportunity to reach out to its target market of gaming enthusiasts aged 18-35 by implementing the engaging “try-before-you-buy” concept.
 Video games are increasingly played on smartphones, which is why OnePlus aimed to promote the features that make their OnePlus TV, and OnePlus 7T series games friendly.

 To conceptualize the storyline behind the playable ads, the brand partnered with the production house Ronin Labs in India.
 Through an interactive element of the ads, customers were encouraged to learn more about the new products by clicking on a call-to-action button at the end of the experience.
-Compared to its competitors, the brand also generated awareness and engagement before its products were even available by winning their customers in an unconventional, creative, and attractive manner.
+Compared to its competitors, the brand also generated awareness and engagement before its products were even available by winning its customers in an unconventional, creative, and attractive manner.

 The company conducted a brand lift study during the campaign to measure the effectiveness of the playable ads and what could be improved for future campaigns.